sergeyzhilkin/graphsize/README.md

 Figure consists of '1' charachters connected vertically or horizontally (not diagonally) Figure also can be a single '1' character

-for example here we are have three figures: square, cross and single 1.
+for example here we have three figures: square, cross and single 1.

 a = [
          [1,1,0,0,1],